sfajfer/Master-of-Gu/gu index/Gu Index.md

 Effect: Your lifespan is increased by {50, 100, 300, 500, 1000} years.

 ### Relic Gu
 *A star shaped polyhedron that glints in the light.
-The color of Relic Gu corresponds to the color of primeval essence of the same rank: Green copper, red steel, white silver, yellow gold, and purple crystal*
+The color of Relic Gu corresponds to the color of primeval essence of the same rank: Green copper, red steel, white silver, yellow gold, and purple crystal.
+Relic Gu are extremely valuable, allowing for rapid advancement in cultivation for a significant monetary cost.*

 *Rank 1-5 Catalyst*